disclaimer

 Step 3: File the petition for a non-disclosure order

 Visit the office of the clerk of the courthouse that handled the case to file the petition for a non-disclosure.
 Generally, a filing fee of approximately $280 needs to be paid to facilitate the process.
-Note that actual fees to be paid may be more or less depending on the local court's fee schedule.
+Note that actual costs to be paid may be more or less, depending on the local court's fee schedule.
 Make sure to provide the following information before visiting the court:

 Step 4: Attend the non-disclosure hearing